MEITREX/flashcard_service/api.md

 <td>

-Get flashcards by their ids
+Get flashcards by their ids.
+🔒 The user must be enrolled in the course the flashcards belong to.
+Otherwise an error is thrown.

 </td>
 </tr>